comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 We consider the following performance metrics in SolidBench:

-- **Query execution time**: Time (milliseconds) between sending the query to the engine, and obtaining the final result.
+- **Query execution time**: Time between sending the query to the engine, and obtaining the final result.
-- **Query result arrival times**: For each result, time (milliseconds) between sending the query, and obtaining that result.
+- **Query result arrival times**: For each result, time between sending the query, and obtaining that result.
 - **HTTP requests**: For a query, the number of HTTP requests the engine issued during its execution.
 - **Correctness**: The percentage of query results conforming to the expected query results.
+<span class="comment" data-author="RV">Completeness and recall?
+F1 measure?
+Just to counter easy criticisms.</span>

 For measuring query execution and result arrival times, a warmup round with all instantiated query templates must take place first.